AlexandrosMichael/Seal-Image-Classification/README.md

 ## Y_test.csv
 As required, I've created a .csv file for each of the classification tasks, which contains the predictions of my best performing classifiers on the two X_test.csv datasets supplied.
 These can be found in the data directory.

+## Report

+See P2_report.pdf for a complete report, containing installation and usage instructions.